-‘Finisterre’ by Sylvia Plath is a poem reflecting on the vast sea and the cliffs of the Cape Finisterre.
+This poem reflects on the vast sea and the cliffs of the Cape Finisterre.
 The poetic persona, here the poet herself talks about several things associated with the place.
 Her imagination helps her to go beyond what her mortal eyes can behold.
 She can visualize the dead, the past, and the unknown depths of the vast sea before her eyes.
 The awestruck poet appears as a pilgrim meditating on this ancient spot.
-This poem presents her thoughts and creates a world in itself that has unknown depths like the Atlantic ocean in front of the Cape Finisterre.
+‘Finisterre’ by Sylvia Plath presents her thoughts and creates a world in itself that has unknown depths like the Atlantic ocean in front of the Cape Finisterre.

 Summary of Finisterre